Indiana vs. Tennessee Tech Predictions & Picks - Women's NCAA Tournament First Round

 Indiana Performance Insights

-- The Hoosiers average 81.5 points per game (sixth in college basketball) while allowing 62.3 per outing (117th in college basketball).
-They have a +575 scoring differential overall and outscore opponents by 19.2 points per game.
+- The Hoosiers' +575 scoring differential (outscoring opponents by 19.2 points per game) is a result of scoring 81.5 points per game (sixth in college basketball) while allowing 62.3 per outing (117th in college basketball).

-- Indiana is scoring 78.5 points per game this season in conference games, which is 3 fewer points per game than its season average (81.5).
+- Indiana is averaging 78.5 points per game this year in conference games, which is 3 fewer points per game than its season average (81.5).

-- The Hoosiers are averaging 82.2 points per game when playing at home.
-In away games, they are averaging 78.5 points per contest.

-- Defensively, Indiana has been better at home this year, allowing 56.4 points per game, compared to 65.8 when playing on the road.
+- Offensively, the Hoosiers have played better in home games this year, averaging 82.2 points per game, compared to 78.5 per game when playing on the road.

-- In their last 10 games, the Hoosiers have been racking up 81.2 points per game, an average that's slightly lower than the 81.5 they've scored over the course of the 2022-23 season.
+- The Hoosiers' offense has been less productive over their last 10 games, racking up 81.2 points a contest compared to the 81.5 they've averaged this year.

 Tennessee Tech Performance Insights

-- The Golden Eagles outscore opponents by 6.8 points per game (posting 69.4 points per game, 96th in college basketball, and allowing 62.6 per outing, 127th in college basketball) and have a +217 scoring differential.
+- The Golden Eagles are outscoring opponents by 6.8 points per game, with a +217 scoring differential overall.
+They put up 69.4 points per game (96th in college basketball) and allow 62.6 per contest (126th in college basketball).

-- At home the Golden Eagles are scoring 74 points per game, nine more than they are averaging on the road (65).
+- The Golden Eagles are putting up more points at home (74 per game) than away (65).

-- At home, Tennessee Tech allows 61 points per game.
-On the road, it allows 65.1.
+- At home Tennessee Tech is conceding 61 points per game, 4.1 fewer points than it is away (65.1).

-- Over their past 10 games, the Golden Eagles are putting up 71.5 points per contest, 2.1 more than their season average (69.4).
+- The Golden Eagles are averaging 71.5 points per contest in their last 10 games, which is 2.1 more than their average for the season (69.4).

 © 2023 Data Skrive.
 All rights reserved.